 The Fund's subscriptions and redemptions are denominated in Canadian dollars which is also its functional and presentation currency.
 Assets and liabilities in foreign currencies are translated into Canadian dollars at the rate of exchange prevailing at the year end.
-Purchases and sales of investments and income and expenses are translated into Canadian dollars at the rate of exchange gains and losses relating to cash are presented as 'foreign exchange gain (loss) on cash' and those related to investments and derivatives are included in 'net realized gain (loss) on investments and derivatives' and 'change in unrealized (depreciation) appreciation in value investments and derivatives'.
+Purchases and sales of investments and income and expenses are translated into Canadian dollars at the rate of exchange prevailing at the transaction date.
+Foreign exchange gains and losses relating to cash are presented as 'foreign exchange gain (loss) on cash' and those related to investments and derivatives are included in 'net realized gain (loss) on investments and derivatives' and 'change in unrealized (depreciation) appreciation in value investments and derivatives'.